Overcoming Limitations of Mixture Density Networks: A Sampling and Fitting Framework for Multimodal Future Prediction: Experiments

 Table~\ref{tab:mixture-model-real} shows the same comparison on the real-world Stanford Drone dataset.
 Only a single sample from the ground-truth distribution is available here.
 Thus, we can only compute the NLL and not the EMD.
 The results confirm the conclusions we obtained for the synthetic dataset: Multimodality is important and the proposed two-stage network outperforms standard MDN.
 SEMD serves as a measure of multimodality and shows that the proposed approach avoids the problem of mode collapse inherent in MDNs (note that SEMD is only applicable to parametric multimodal distributions).
 This can be observed also in the examples shown in Figure~\ref{fig:mixture-qualitative}.

 In the supplemental material we show more qualitative examples including failure cases and provide ablation studies on some of the design choices.
-Also a video is provided to show how predictions evolve over time.
+Also a video is provided to show how predictions evolve over time, see \href{https://youtu.be/bIeGpgc2Odc}{https://youtu.be/bIeGpgc2Odc}.